ShreshthTarwey/SARATHI/Frontend/README.md

 - Authentication middleware is properly configured for production deployment
 - **CRITICAL**: Removed conflicting `loginF` folder that contained a separate Vite React app
 - Integrated authentication pages directly into the Next.js app structure
-- Added Firebase authentication support with proper environment variable configuration
+- Removed all authentication requirements - all pages are now accessible without login

 ### Troubleshooting